optimalisatie/exec.js/README.md

 },1000);
 ```

+### Security / isolation

+It is possible to isolate the code to be executed and block access to DOM and other specific privileges.
+This would require a small modification of the code (see [sandbox](https://www.w3schools.com/tags/att_iframe_sandbox.asp)).

 ### On the fly code execution

 WebWorkers consist of fixed code and a communication mechanism with overhead. exec.js allows running code to be updated and communication handlers to be rewritten instantly.